2025 Enrolment for Cromwell College

 Although Cromwell College supports a strong family connection through a number of sibling enrolments, children from the same family can be quite different, as can the quality and diversity of the pool of applicants each year, so being a sibling of a current or past Cromwellian does not in any way guarantee a place at the College over other applicants.
 All applicants are subject to the same entry requirements and processes.

 If after gathering your information, you believe that there is a real synergy between you and Cromwell College, then you should complete the following things.
 Please be organised and submit your application early.
-Applications for 2023 will remain open until the College receives strong applications well in excess of our likely available supply of places.
+Applications for 2025 will remain open until the College is considered full.

 - The fully completed Profile Summary Form.